GUNUNG · Iceland

 Climbing Experiences

-Visiting Askja means a double adventure: a thrilling 4WD drive on F-road 88 across black lava plains and glacial river crossings, followed by a short but unforgettable walk across barren volcanic terrain to the pale-blue Víti geothermal crater and the calm shores of the caldera lake Öskjuvatn.
-Visitors consistently describe the atmosphere as 'being on another planet' — total silence, a faint sulphur scent, and an expanse of lava and black sand stretching to the horizon.
-The best season is July–September, when the F-road is open and Víti crater pool is warm enough for swimming.
+Visiting Askja means a double adventure: a thrilling 4WD drive on F-roads (F905/F910 or F88) across black lava plains and glacial rivers with several fords, followed by a walk across barren volcanic terrain to the pale-blue Víti geothermal crater and the calm shores of the caldera lake Öskjuvatn.
+Visitors consistently describe the atmosphere as 'being on another planet' — Mars or the Moon — with total silence and lava ground that sounds hollow underfoot.
+The standard trail from the Vikraborgir/Dreki car park at the end of F894 runs about 6.5 km round trip (~150 m gain, 1.5–2 hours) to the Víti rim, which appears suddenly; descending to its geothermal pool is via a steep, slippery mud slope, and swimming in the ~30°C water is possible though sometimes not advised due to rockfall.
+The best season is late June to mid-September, when the F-roads are open.

 References